kelvah/uhc-portal/docs/code-guide.md

 * Synchronizing with external systems (APIs, DOM, third-party libraries)
 * Cleanup that must happen when component unmounts

-Avoid putting dependent logic inside `useEffect`, it causes misdirection of what the logic is doing.
-Choose to explicitly define logic rather than depend on implicit reactive behavior.
-Choose state machines over multiple `useEffect`/`useState`.

 ## Avoid Custom Styling

 It is tempting to “just add a bit of CSS” for minor tweaks, but this usually indicates we are drifting away from native PatternFly behaviour and should reconsider the approach.
-If you feel the need to do CSS or applying "styles" or "className" properties to "nudge" or minorly manipulate your UI rendering, you're likely going in the wrong direction.
+If you feel the need to add CSS or applying "styles" or "className" properties to "adjust" the UI, you're likely going in the wrong direction.

 Using PF utility classes to enforce spacing or to fix layout issues is also considered problematic.
 Spacing and responsiveness should be handled using layout components (`Stack`, `Flex`, `Grid`, etc.) with a proper configuration.
 Exceptions can be made, but they have to be justified.